no fees until you get paid

 When we are determining how much a reasonable compensation request is for your case, we make sure to consider each and every aspect of your life that could have been or may be affected.
 You can expect to recover your lost wages and earning potential, as well as the costs of any medical expenses that may be associated with your accident.

 You should also be able to collect compensation for the areas of your life that are more of a challenge to place a monetary value on, such as emotional distress, loss of consortium, pain and suffering, disfigurement, or the loss of enjoyment of life.
+These damages, known as non-economic damages, are intangible but still have an impact on your life.

 It’s important that we include every way your life has been altered by the devastation of your motorcycle crash injuries.
 Otherwise, you could miss out on the full compensation you deserve.